Department of Philosophy and Religious Studies

 prsdept@uww.edu

 Courses in this department include studying the concepts of knowledge, reality, meaning, and ethics, as well as the history of religions, religious rituals, and sacred stories.
-Faculty and staff in the department have expertise in logic, philosophies of race and gender, ethics, social philosophy, cultural studies, Christianity, Judaism, Hinduism, and Buddhism.
+Faculty and staff in the department have expertise in logic, philosophies of race and gender, ethics, social philosophy, cultural studies, biblical studies, Christianity, Judaism, Hinduism, and Buddhism.

 Liberal Studies